jh1993/Bugfixes/README.txt

 - Effects triggered at the start of your turn, before you take an action, is now visible in the combat log of the previous turn.
 Only relevant if you use mods.
 - Bone Splinter shrine, Combust Poison, and a few other bursts no longer hit the central tile twice.
 - The description of the poison debuff in spell descriptions changed to include the healing penalty.
+- Ice Tap no longer removes freeze from the target if you cast a non-arcane spell.
+- Ice Tap now uses the same mechanic as Multicast to prevent itself from copying spells until all the copied instances of the triggering spell have resolved.
+This should prevent some extreme edge case hypothetical bugs.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.